Inventory forecasting to prepare for the rainy days

 How to forecast inventory?

-Forecasting inventory involves using historical sales data, understanding market trends, and analyzing other relevant factors like seasonality, economic conditions, and promotional activities to predict future inventory needs.
-The goal is to ensure that you have the right amount of stock to meet customer demand without overstocking or understocking.
+Forecasting inventory looks into historical sales data and market trends and analyzes other relevant factors like seasonality, economic conditions, and promotional activities to predict future inventory needs.
+The goal is to have the right amount of stock to meet customer demand without overstocking or understocking.

 To effectively forecast inventory, you typically need a systematic approach that may involve several steps: